Why Frequency Matters in Marketing Your Accounting Firm

-In marketing your business, one of the concepts that many business owners lose sight of is frequency of their message.
+In marketing an accounting, one of the concepts that many CPAs and accountants lose sight of is frequency of their message.
 In other words, how many times does their target audience need to be exposed to their message before it triggers a response?
 All too often, small accounting firm owners will try something once, expect immediate results, and then draw the conclusion after a couple of weeks that it was, or was not, effective.
 This is analogous to a weight loss program when someone gets discouraged with the results after two or three weeks and they draw the conclusion that the weight loss program does not work.
 Building a brand and strong reputation locally is a journey, not a one-time test.

 So how frequent must your message reach and activate your audience?
 Most research indicates that a frequency of less than three is a waste of money and more than seven starts to have diminishing returns due to wear out.
 In working with small accounting firms, the challenge with limited marketing budgets is to reach the target audience 2-4 times within a short period of time (say 8-10 weeks).
 The other factors to consider as part of this equation are the creativity of your message, how compelling it is, how memorable, and is your message consistent.